 • complete a chart to analyse post-war trends.
-In the "From a country of...., describe Canadian society during the 1950s and then what it became in the 1960s in "To a country of ...".
+In the "From a country of..." column, describe Canadian society during the 1950s, then describe what Canada became in the 1960s in "To a country of ..." column.
 Take the same approach for "People who ...".
 Draw conclusions about the information entered in the chart.

 Trends of the Postwar Period

 From То

 A country of A country of

 People who People who

-The reasons for conformity in the 1950s and its rejection in the 1960s are
+The reason for conformity in the 1950s and its rejection in the